 Required Text: None.
 Students will need to access and review portions of The Saskatchewan Employment Act; The Arbitration Act, the Canada Labour Code.
 Case law will be available on CanLII and citations will be provided

-Teaching and Assessment: This course will include lecture, discussion as well as simulations and skill-building exercises.
-Guest presenters will frequently attend and active student participation is encouraged.
+Teaching and Assessment: This course will include lecture and discussion as well as skill-building exercises.
+Guest presenters may attend.

-During the term students will be completing assignments to evaluate: 5% each
+During the term students will be completing assignments to evaluate: 10% each